-If you have a Schengen visa issued by another Schengen state you can also come and stay in Spain
+If you have a Schengen visa issued by another Schengen state you can also come and stay in Spain for 90 days.

 There are different residence and work permit types, depending on the purpose of your stay, including:

-a combined residence and work visa (visado de trabajo y residencia) allowing you to live and work
+a combined residence and work visa (visado de trabajo y residencia) allowing you to live and work in Spain;

 a student visa (visado de estudios) for the duration of a educational or training course;

 a residence visa (visado de residencia) for family reunification or retirement.